zenml-io/zenml/docs/book/guides/low-level-api/chapter-1.md

 If you want to see the code for this chapter of the guide, head over to the [GitHub](https://github.com/zenml-io/zenml/tree/main/examples/low_level_guide/chapter_1.py).

-# Chapter 1: Create an importer step to load data
+# Create an importer step to load data

 The first thing to do is to load our data.
 We create a step that can load data from an external source (in this case a [Keras Dataset](https://keras.io/api/datasets/)).
 This can be done by creating a simple function and decorating it with the `@step` decorator.